Christmas in Rarotonga with kids

-Considering Christmas in Rarotonga?
+Considering a holiday for Christmas in Rarotonga?
 Are there any reasons not to?!

 Since our kids were born, we have loved any opportunities for focusing on family time and ‘doing’; as opposed to emphasising a focus on ‘stuff’.

-So we made the decision to trial a family Christmas away from home.
-Rarotonga was a new destination for all of us.
+So we made the decision to enjoy a first family Christmas away from home when our kids were young.
+At that time, Rarotonga was a new destination for all of us.
 Santa even brought tropical fruit and coconuts this year!

-• Update: Note this was our first Christmas in Rarotonga in 2017.
-We’ve since done Christmas in Rarotonga twice more!
+• Update: This was our first Christmas in Rarotonga.
+We’ve since done Christmas in Rarotonga three times more!

-The Cook Islands is a self-governing island country in the South Pacific Ocean in free association with New Zealand.
-Rarotonga is the biggest of the 15 islands, and home to the capital Avarua.
+The Cook Islands is a self-governing nation in free association with New Zealand.
+Rarotonga is the largest of the 15 islands and serves as the vibrant heart of the country.

 Christmas in Rarotonga with kids.
 Visiting the Saturday market in Rarotonga.

-Beautiful head ei’s for sale at the market.
+Beautiful head ei’s for sale at the Saturday Punanga Nui Market.

 Off to Punanga Nui Markets before Christmas in Rarotonga with kids.